Kaidxer/Kaidxer/README.md

 </p>

 <p align="center">
-Most of my projects are private due to confidentiality and team development.
-As a result, my public repositories showcase only a small part of my work.
+projects are private due to testing and confidentiality
 </p>